“I’m sorry, sweetheart these are tumors in your lungs and a form of lung cancer”.

-Since my diagnosis life has been a roller-coaster ride, living with uncertainty, and trying to function amidst toxic side effects.
+Since my diagnosis, life has been a roller-coaster ride of living with uncertainty and trying to function amidst toxic side effects.
 I try to appreciate the good days and keep active.
 This spring will be my seventh-year anniversary living with Stage IV lung cancer.
 I am grateful for those who are raising awareness of lung cancer as a growing epidemic in non-smoking women and am excited to share my story to help other patients.
 I am especially interested in helping to erase the stigma that lung cancer is only a smoker’s disease, and hopefully increase research funding to the level it should be.

 October 30, 2015 will forever be the day my world changed.
 That day I heard those words that no person wants to hear: “You have cancer.”